 About Huobi Global

 Huobi Global is an online cryptocurrency exchange accessible by both desktop and mobile devices.
 The exchange was established in 2013 by Huobi Group and has become one of the world’s most well-known crypto exchanges.
-The exchange is based in Singapore, China, and was financed by ZhenFund and Sequoia Capital.
+The exchange is based in the Seychelles and was financed by ZhenFund and Sequoia Capital.

 With daily volumes around $1 Trillion per day, Huobi Global is an extremely liquid exchange over multiple crypto trading pairs including BTC, ETH, LTC, XRP and more.
 The exchange offers both spot and margin trading, meaning that you can trade with more than your account balance should you so wish.
 On the other hand, it is more well-known for spot trading.
 If you are looking to trade on margin, I recommend checking out Bybit which offers up to 100x leverage – meaning that you can trade with 100 times more than your balance.

 At the time of writing, Huobi Global, unlike many other exchanges has not been hacked and has thousands of satisfied customers all over the globe.

 Huobi Global is not open to US residents whatsoever, they GEO-block users from the US, although this can be overridden with a VPN like BulletVPN (I do not recommend doing this).

 As a Chinese exchange, many people are concerned as to the safety of the Huobi Global exchange due to China’s view on Bitcoin & other Cryptocurrencies (they’ve been known to ban them in the past).
 For this reason, let’s take a look at the safety of Huobi Global.